ignite/cli/docs/guide/token_factory.md

 ## Congratulations

-You have built a Token Factory module.
-You have learned how to add other modules to the keeper and use their functions.
-To delete one of the CRUD operations in case they are not needed for your blockchain.
-You have scaffolded a module and messages.
+Celebrate!
+You have built a token factory module.

+By completing this advanced tutorial, you successfully performed critical steps to:

+- Add other modules to the keeper and use their functions
+- Delete one of the CRUD operations when it is not required for your blockchain
+- Scaffolded a module and messages

-In the next chapters you will learn more about IBC.
-One challenge for the enthusiastic reader might be to add IBC functionlity to this module.
+In the next chapters, you learn more about IBC.

+If you are an enthusiastic developer, a good challenge is to add IBC functionality to this module.